 Leases-In August 2004, we entered into a lease agreement for our headquarters building in Mountain View, California.
-This facility is leased under a non-cancelable operating lease that expires in 2009, with a renewal option at fair market value for an additional five year period.
-In December 2004, we moved our customer care center from Folsom, California to Gold River, California and entered into a non-cancelable sixty-five month lease which expires in 2010.
-We also lease office facilities in the United States and China under non-cancelable operating leases that range in terms from one to two years.
+This facility is leased under a non-cancellable operating lease that expires in 2009, with a renewal option at fair market value for an additional five year period.
+In December 2004, we moved our customer care center from Folsom, California to Gold River, California and entered into a non-cancellable sixty-five month lease which expires in 2010.
+We lease additional office and server co-location facilities in the United States and office facilities in China under non-cancellable operating leases that range in terms from one to two years.
 We also lease equipment under operating and capital leases.

-Total rent expense under all operating leases was approximately \$1.3 million, \$1.3 million, \$1.6 million, \$0.4 million and \$0.4 million for the years ended December 31, 2003, 2004 and 2005 and the three months ended March 31, 2005 and 2006, respectively.
+Total rent expense under all operating leases was approximately \$1.3 million, \$1.3 million, \$1.6 million, \$0.8 million and \$1.0 million for the years ended December 31, 2003, 2004 and 2005 and the six months ended June 30, 2005 and 2006, respectively.